 How to Use Aloe Vera for Hair

 The best way to use Aloe vera for hair is to use the raw gel that comes directly from the plant’s leaves.
 This will give you the purest form of the plant’s healing properties to put directly on your strands or your scalp.
-Getting your hands on this gel isn’t tough, as you can find it at almost any drugstore or cut it fresh from your own Aloe plant!
+Getting your hands on this gel isn’t tough, as you can find it at almost any fresh grocery shop or cut it fresh from your own Aloe plant!

 - Apply it to your strands like you would any other hair mask: Coat strands evenly, and let sit and soak for about an hour.
 Once the time is up, rinse it off in the shower and continue with your normal hair care routine.